whyNLP/LCKV/README.md

 ```

 See the script for more details.
 The `run_generation.py` script also supports streaming inference with the `--sink_cache` flag.

+#### Sliding Window Attention

+The generation script also supports sliding window attention inference.
+You only need to use the `--sink_cache` flag and specify the `--num_sink_tokens` as 0.

 ### Evaluation